 It isn’t always easy to travel Europe on a budget.
 One of the biggest ways I saved on my overland journey across the Mediterranean coast this summer was sticking to long distance buses as my means of transportation.
 Flying might have been easier.
 Trains might have been more romantic.
 But my shoestring budget had other ideas, and I found that bus travel actually has plenty of its own charms.
 Why should you travel Europe by bus?
+Read on for seven unexpected perks of bus travel!

 Flying may be quicker, and the plethora of budget airlines in Europe might not even break the bank.
 But long distance buses in Europe are considerably more comfortable.
 While I haven’t pulled out a tape and measured, I’d put money on the fact that the average bus seat is larger than the average plane seat.
 Bus seats are also only two to a row – no dreaded middle seat.
 And on many of the buses I took in Europe, the coach was not fully booked, so I was often able to have an entire row to myself.
 In 10 years of flying, that has happened to me maybe twice on an airplane.
+For a little extra room while you ride, traveling Europe by bus is a great option!

 Aside from the seats themselves, there are lots of little ways buses are more comfortable than planes.
 When packing, you don’t need to worry about your liquids.
 You can simply pack your bag and go.
 There’s no security line to wait through.
 You don’t have to take off your shoes and x-ray your laptop and grovel at the TSA’s feet to get to your destination.
 Checking your bag and reclaiming it on arrival are five-minute processes, not hour-long waits.
 Many buses in Europe have on board WiFi and power points so you can charge your electronics – huge plus!
 I’d rather have that as a perk than a plastic wrapped airline meal any day.
+While WiFi and charging my phone have started popping up on my long haul flights, you can’t count on those amenities on a small budget plane in Europe.

-Like travel by train, travel by bus comes with excellent scenery.
+Like travel by train, traveling Europe by bus comes with excellent scenery.
 When you travel overland, instead of flying, you see so much more of the country you’re in.
 I’ve gotten to enjoy views of everything from rolling hills in the south of France to turquoise waters off local beaches in Croatia.

-Airports are never in the middle of the city center.
+Airports are practically never in the middle of the city center.
 Bus stations and stops can be.
 Even the farthest I’ve been dropped off from my hostel is only five kilometers.
 I may have grabbed a taxi or local bus for convenience, but when I feel like stretching my legs, I can walk that far without much problem.
 I’d probably never be able to walk all the way from an airport to a central hostel.

 Many of these perks are shared by train travel, and a lot of folks will tell you to shell out for a Eurail pass.
 I love trains and there’s certainly a romance to a continental train journey that a bus ride will never be able to match.
 But getting from point A to point B for just 10 euro is worth the cost in romance!
 Flixbus in particular has rock bottom rates all over Europe.
 You just can’t beat the price of traveling by bus.
 You can also book overnight buses, much like overnight trains, and save yourself a night of accommodation expenses.
 Traveling overland is economical in every way.